 If you want to self-host your videos, you need to ensure that your host server has sufficient bandwidth.
 One of the factors you need to consider is the volume of traffic.
 If your site is popular and traffic volumes are likely to surge, pay attention to the bandwidth that your site will be allowed to use.
-The higher traffic, the more the bandwidth required.
-If your plan is to display numerous, high definition videos for use by tons of visitors, consider hosting the videos on an external server.
+The higher traffic, the more bandwidth is required.
+If your plan is to display numerous, high-definition videos for use by tons of visitors, consider hosting the videos on an external server.

-Generally, where your host server lacks sufficient speeds, storage space, and bandwidth, having your videos hosted in an external server is the best option.
+Generally, where your host server lacks sufficient speeds, storage space, and bandwidth, having your videos hosted on an external server is the best option.
 The opposite is true – where your host server has plenty of space, high speeds, and bandwidths, you can proceed to self-host your videos.

 How To Upload Videos On WordPress

 Uploading videos on WordPress themes is not difficult.
 In fact, it only takes a few clicks to get the task done.
 If you choose to host your videos, below are several ways to add them to a WordPress-themed website:

 - Add Videos To WordPress Pages Or Posts

 WordPress has a Block Editor that features a video block.
 With the video block, it’s easy to upload videos on WordPress before placing them wherever you wish on a page or post.
 You can place their videos either using the Media Library, uploading, or inserting a video URL.
 If you decide to add a video by uploading, you’ll need to click the ‘upload’ option and then select the file you wish to upload.
 Users have the option of using the classic editor to upload videos.